-The cash flow statement tracks the non-cash add-backs and changes in working capital among various other factors that impact the cash balance.
+The cash flow statement tracks the non-cash add-backs and changes in working capital, among other factors that impact the cash balance.

-Under accrual accounting, the cash balance shown on the balance sheet might not be an accurate representation of the company’s actual liquidity – which explains the importance of the cash flow statement.
+Under accrual accounting, the cash balance shown on the balance sheet might not accurately represent the company’s actual liquidity, which explains the importance of the cash flow statement.